Reference librarians are available for in-person discussions as well as by:

 - Familiarizing you with the Library's services and resources.

 Free interlibrary loan service is available for materials that cannot be accessed through the Ashland University Library's collections, databases or OhioLINK.
-Books borrowed via interlibrary loan must be picked up at the Library Circulation Desk.
-Periodical articles are mailed directly to requesters via their Ashland University e-mail account.
+Books borrowed via interlibrary loan must be picked up at the Library main desk.
+Articles are mailed directly to requesters via their Ashland University e-mail account.

 Faculty members may borrow hard copies of journals.
-All journals must be signed out at the Library's Circulation Desk.
+All journals must be signed out at the Library's Main Desk.

-Need a particular book for longer than the traditional borrowing period?
-Ask at the Circulation Desk to extend the borrowing period for Ashland University Library books.
+Need a book for longer than the traditional borrowing period?
+Ask at the Main Desk to extend the borrowing period for Ashland University Library books.

 OhioLINK and SearchOhio policies differ from Ashland University Library policies in that these entities charges $0.50/day for each overdue item.